w3c/wai-curricula/content/designer/understanding-and-involving-users.md

   * availability of content and functionality in different screen sizes and configurations
   * keyboard compatibility
   * compatibility with assistive technologies and adaptive strategies
+* research existing personas and scenarios that avoid common clichés and myths related to people with disabilities
-* identify and create personas that include people with different types of disabilities and different levels of skills using assistive technologies and adaptive strategies
+* create personas that include people with different types of disabilities and different levels of skills using assistive technologies and adaptive strategies
-* identify and create scenarios that include use of the product with different types of assistive technologies and adaptive strategies
+* create scenarios that include use of the product with different types of assistive technologies and adaptive strategies

 ### Teaching Ideas for Topic